 Meet the leaders moving the needle on Holocaust survivor care.

-Shelley Rood Wernick is the director of the Center for Advancing Holocaust Survivor Care and is inspired every day by her Holocaust survivor grandparents An experienced staff member and advocate on Capitol Hill, she previously served as JFNA senior legislative associate and Washington director of the Association of Jewish Family & Children’s Agencies, where she conveyed critical policy priorities to Congress and the White House, and trained communities to advocate for the populations they serve.
+Shelley Rood Wernick is the Managing Director of the Center for Advancing Holocaust Survivor Care and is inspired every day by her Holocaust survivor grandparents An experienced staff member and advocate on Capitol Hill, she previously served as JFNA senior legislative associate and Washington director of the Association of Jewish Family & Children’s Agencies, where she conveyed critical policy priorities to Congress and the White House, and trained communities to advocate for the populations they serve.
 A committed leader, Shelley headed the 2011 Congressional initiative to install the Jewish Chaplains Memorial at Arlington National Cemetery and has held volunteer positions in Jewish Women International, JProDC, University of Florida Hillel, Israeli Dancing, and LearnServe International.
 She has an MBA from the McDonough School of Business at Georgetown University and a BA in sociology and political science from the University of Florida.

-Leah S. Bergen is the project manager of the Center for Advancing Holocaust Survivor Care.
+Leah Bergen Miller is the Associate Director of the Center for Advancing Holocaust Survivor Care.
 From 1999 to 2015, she dedicated herself to the field of refugee resettlement, working as a case worker at Church World Service-Joint Voluntary Agency in Nairobi, Kenya and as an employment advocate at Lutheran Social Services of the National Capital Area in Silver Spring, MD.
 She also worked for nearly seven years at HIAS — which aided her Holocaust survivor grandparents — as both a program manager and an advocate for refugees and asylum.
 Before graduating from American University’s School of International Service with a degree in international peace and conflict resolution, she processed asylum applications at the Arlington Asylum Office.